MetOffice/CSET/docs/source/working-practices/code-review.rst

 Alongside checking the actual code changes, a technical review should check that supporting material is also updated.
-This covers thing like making sure tests are passing (though this can and should be automated), making sure tests have been added/updated to cover new code.
+This covers thing like making sure tests are passing (though this can and should be automated), and making sure tests have been added/updated to cover new code.
 It also covers documentation, both that is has been added and that it is in sufficient detail/accuracy.
 This may also seep into the science review for documentation of metrics.

 Science Review